lumirelle/impurities/README.md

 ---

+> [!Caution]
+>
+> This project is still under heavy development, and the usage & assets may change frequently.
+>
+> This project only supports Windows now.
+>
-> I swear, this is the last time I have an obsessive-compulsive disorder attack.
+> I swear, this is the last time I have an obsessive-compulsive disorder attack. 🥰

 <p align="center"> It includes all kinds of impurities, demos, docs, preferences, resources, templates, etc.
     <br>